hans-van-wijk/han.css/README.md

 # HAN.CSS root

-This project contains boilerplate CSS I use in my own projects.
-It is intended to work for me and no-one else.
-Feel free to use it as inspition for your own endeavors.
+This project contains boilerplate CSS I use in my own opinionated projects.
+Feel free to use it in yours.

 ---

-Project setup is inspired by the following project(s)
+Inspiration & resources:

 - https://github.com/Set-Creative-Studio/cube-boilerplate/tree/main